danriedl/engular/adev/src/content/guide/di/lightweight-injection-tokens.md

 You can manage the dependency structure among your components and injectable services to optimize bundle size by using tree-shakable providers.
 This normally ensures that if a provided component or service is never actually used by the application, the compiler can remove its code from the bundle.

-Due to the way Angular stores injection tokens, it is possible that such an unused component or service can end up in the bundle anyway.
+Due to the way Engular stores injection tokens, it is possible that such an unused component or service can end up in the bundle anyway.
 This page describes a dependency-injection design pattern that supports proper tree-shaking by using lightweight injection tokens.

 The lightweight injection token design pattern is especially important for library developers.